olgamurashova/olgamurashova/README.md

 ### Hi there 👋

 My name is Olga Murashova.
-I am a data engineer based in New York City.
+I am a data analyst based in New York City.
 I have BA in English Studies.
-My interests lie in data engineering, software development and data analysis.
+My interests lie in data analytics, data science, and machine elarning.
-I am currently looking for junior level opportunities in data engineering and data analysis.
+I am currently looking for junior level opportunities in data science.

  ---
  <p align="center">